-A production originally commissioned by New Kent Opera for singer, puppet, guitar and piano, with animated drawings by Peter Bailey.
+A production originally commissioned in 2004 by New Kent Opera for singer, puppet, guitar and piano, with animated drawings by Peter Bailey.
 Puppet by Mandarava.
+Revived many times, most recently in a new arrangement for Princeton, USA in 2017 (click here for audio excerpts).

 (Sean Rafferty, BBC Radio 3, In Tune)